jmccrystal/vertex-rs/README.md

 ## Development Status

 This project is currently in development.
-Some features, like the screenshot functionality, are not fully implemented or may have issues.
+Some features are not fully implemented or may have issues.

 ## Future Improvements